GRbit/go-pcre/README.markdown

 ## LICENSE

-This is a fork of [go-pcre](https://github.com/pantsing/go-pcre) which is fork of [golang-pkg-pcre](https://github.com/mathpl/golang-pkg-pcre).
+This is a fork of [hobeone pcre](https://github.com/hobeone/go-pcre), which is fork of [mathpl pcre](https://github.com/mathpl/golang-pkg-pcre), which is a fork of [glenn-brown pcre](https://github.com/glenn-brown/golang-pkg-pcre).
 The original package hasn't been updated for several years.
 But it is still being used in some software, despite its lack of JIT compiling, which gives huge speed-up to regexps.